 Your company information and branding.
-Unlike on mortgage marketing brochures, or mortgage marketing flyers, space is tight on post cards.
-Nonetheless, at a minimum, your company logo or other form of branding should be included.
+Unlike on mortgage marketing brochures, or mortgage marketing flyers, space is tight on postcards.
+Nonetheless, at a minimum, your company logo or other forms of branding should be included.
 The more visual, the more it stands out and is more memorable.

 Personalization.
 It’s not enough to send a generic postcard that was mail merged to a thousand people.
 You want it to be personal and your message needs to start with the recipient’s name.
 People need to feel like you’re speaking to them for the message to resonate.
 The more personal, the better.
 But don’t forget, there is a line here, and it is a postcard.
 Meaning, there’s no envelope, so don’t include any information that’s subject to privacy rules.
-There’s some good stats in this Scotsman Guide article about the benefits of incorporating data driven mortgage direct mail marketing.
+There are some good stats in this Scotsman Guide article about the benefits of incorporating data-driven mortgage direct mail marketing.

 Impact.
 What does that mean?
 Not only should the message be personal, relative and resonate with the recipient, but it all needs to be memorable.
 The more of an impact you make, the better.
 For instance, how much can someone save?
 How quickly can the process be completed?
 How much happier might someone be with the results of your offer?
 Quantify, use a little drama, even be a little edgy if you think that’s what it will take.
 Either way, make the impression worthy and make it last.